Longhope: History

 Bullock's memoir provides a detailed account of life in Longhope at that time, including the role of James Constance and Sons as the chief employers in the village (whose workers included Bullock's father George and brother Wallace) and the profusion of other trades that were in operation, including hurdle making and wheelwrighting, and also records that the greatest fruit crop grown there were plums.
 The Bullocks were a characterful family, very active in village life.
 Other local families included the Carpenters, the Lanes, and the Halls, who were cartwrights.
-The village also had more than its fair share of eccentrics, including the churchwarden and builder 'Feyther Field', who apparently would ride along on a bicycle carrying a ladder.
+The village also had more than its fair share of eccentrics, including the churchwarden and builder, Feyther Field, who apparently would ride along on a bicycle carrying a ladder.

 Bullock notes that there was a council school next to the Zion Baptist Chapel at the top of Hopes Hill, but he and his siblings went to Longhope Church School across the road from the church.
-Arthur described it as 'one big room with a fire grate at one end'; toilet facilities were primitive and there were 'no washing facilities but a tin bowl and a chunk of red carbolic soap'.
+Arthur described it as "one big room with a fire grate at one end"; toilet facilities were primitive and there were "no washing facilities but a tin bowl and a chunk of red carbolic soap".
 The schoolroom was bitterly cold, he recalled: there were times in winter that his feet were so cold that he could not feel them his hands so cold that he could only write with difficulty.
 However, he was full of admiration for the quality of education the pupils received from the schoolmaster and schoolmistress, Mr and Mrs Hill.
 The current village school, Hope Brook Church of England Primary School, was formed on 1 September 2001 by the amalgamation of the two earlier schools (Hopes Hill County Primary School and Longhope Church of England School).
 It is situated next to the recreation ground.

 Longhope Football Club

-The village has a football club that has been running for over 100 years at the heart of the Village.
-The current Longhope side compete in North Gloucestershire Division One.
+The village has a football club that has been running since 1905 at the heart of the Village.
+The current Longhope First Team compete in the North Gloucestershire Premier Division.
+The Reserves compete in Division 3.
 Their home ground is the Recreation Ground.
-The club's crest is a lion, which is also the village's symbol which features on the war memorial on Monmouth Road.
+The club's crest depicts a lion, which is also the village's symbol which features on the war memorial on Monmouth Road.
+The crest also features a railway, a nod to the old railway station, on Station Lane.

-Longhope won the double as champions of North Gloucestershire Division Three and Cup winners in the season of 1949/50 captained by club legend Gerald Wyman.
-Longhope again won the North Gloucestershire Division Three league and cup double in the 2000/2001 Season, managed by Malcolm Stock and captained by Tracy Clark.
-The Club reached the Final of the George Sandoe cup in the 2005-2006 Season but were beaten 3-1 by Worrall Hill.